-The first piece looked at the positions of the UK government in relation to policy outcomes and found that on average the UK was closer to EU outcomes than most other EU governments.
+The first piece looked at the policy positions of the UK government in relation to EU policy outcomes and found that on average the UK government tended to be closer to policy outcomes than most other EU governments.

-The data come from VoteWatch.eu plus data we collected from 2004-09.
-For full disclosure, we are two of the co-founders of VoteWatch and members of VoteWatch’s board.
+The data for the analysis come from VoteWatch.eu plus data we have collected from the 2004-09 period.
+VoteWatch is a not-for-profit organisation which tracks and analyses all recorded votes in the European Parliament and EU Council.
+For full disclosure, we are two of the co-founders of VoteWatch and are both pro bono members of VoteWatch’s board.

 Figure 1.
 Per cent of times in losing minority